130 Scotland St, Hingham, MA 02043, USA

 Trail Description

 A property sign on Scotland Street marks the trailhead.
-The approx. 1-mile trail leads through an open woodland to a bridge over Accord Brook, and then along the edge of a large freshwater marsh.
-From there, it continues through a more dense pine forest, ending at the Norwell Water Department land on Grove Street.
-Within the pine grove, a spur trail leads to the Wanders Drive neighborhood.
+An approx. 2-mile loop trail leads through an open woodland to a footbridge over Accord Brook, and then along the edge of a large freshwater marsh.
+From there, it continues through a more dense pine forest before arriving at 205 acres of Norwell Water Department land on Grove Street.
+The trail continues to the right, through the Water Department land, eventually leading back into Hingham.
+The last leg of the loop includes a pine forest with an additional crossing of Accord Brook, and a short walk through a meadow.

 Habitats and Wildlife

-Accord Brook flows through this property and eventually into Wompatuck State Park, through Triphammer Pond, to the Weir River.
-Formed at the confluence of Crooked Meadow River and Fulling Mill Brook, the Weir River flows for a mile or so north through Hingham.
-Farther downstream, it turns northeast and flows for another 1.4 miles, through Weir River Farm and eventually into Foundry Pond.
+Formed at the confluence of Crooked Meadow River and Fulling Mill Brook, the Weir River flows north through Hingham, with Tower Brook and Accord Brook joining it in its first mile.
+It gradually turns northeast and flows for another 1.4 miles, through Weir River Farm and eventually into Foundry Pond.
 The Weir River Estuary, designated by the Commonwealth of Massachusetts as an Area of Critical Concern, begins just below the manmade dam at the pond.
-The mile-wide estuary forms the border between Hingham and Hull, and empties into Hingham Bay.
+The mile-wide estuary — with numerous acres of undisturbed salt marsh — forms the border between Hingham and Hull, and empties into Hingham Bay.
+We encourage you to follow and support the Weir River Watershed Association.

 Historic Site: No